maxpou/maxpou.fr/content/_drafts/2020-code-review/code-review.md

 * Don't do someone else's job.
   * "You forget a semicolon" => Stop.
 It's worthless because it's a robot job, not a human job.
   * "Tests are failing" => Same.
-We have robot for that.
+We have robots for that.
-* Prefix Nitpicking comments with "nit" or "nitpicking".
+* Prefix *nitpicky comments* with "nit" or "nitpicking".
 * The code review's author is not a piñata.
 So, don't be a jerk.
   * Avoid: "your code is unreadable".
   * Prefer proposing alternative implementations "You can also split this code into 2 different functions.
 What do you think about?" (assume the author already considered them)